Public Records Requests

 The City Recorder’s office maintains the legislative history, documents, and public records of the city.
 Individuals have a right to review public records of a public entity, as provided in ORS 192.

-The City of Lake Oswego has many digital records available and searchable at no cost.
-To begin your search, access our document repository.
+The City of Lake Oswego has many digital records available and searchable at no cost including meeting agendas and materials, as well as, historical documents such as Ordinances and Resolutions.
+To begin your search, click here to access our Public Records repository.

 - For Police and 911 Public Records Requests complete the Police Department Records Request Form.